ellystargram/Seu/README.md

 the Discord Bot of Tomorrow

 ## Features
-Simulate Coin Market on Any Discord Server
+* Simulate Coin Market on Any Discord Server
+* You can Tansaction coin with another coin

 ## Known Bugs || ERRORS
-* you CAN'T transaction coins YET
+* Market is not updating automatically

 ## UPDATE PLAN
-* Transaction
 * Transfer
 * Market Auto Update